-Discussion with the deputy manager established that staff in the home responded appropriately to and met the assessed needs of the residents.
+Discussion with staff manager established that staff in the home responded appropriately to and met the assessed needs of the residents.

-An inspection of two residents' care records confirmed that these were maintained in line with the legislation and standards.
+An inspection of three residents' care records confirmed that these were maintained in line with the legislation and standards.
 They included an up to date assessment of needs, life history, risk assessments, care plans and daily/regular statement of health and well-being of the resident.
 Care needs assessment and risk assessments such as falls, nutrition and manual handling were reviewed and updated on a regular basis or as changes occurred.

-One issue of improvement was identified in one resident's care record.
-This record identified an issue of assessed need of low mood but there was no corresponding care plan for same nor was there an adequate statement of progress recorded regularly about this.
-Advice was given in respect of this and in particular the potential risks associated with this need.
-The care record did detail good liaison with the aligned health care professional(s) about this need.
+An area of improvement was identified in one resident's care record.
+The progress notes within this care record contained statements of personal judgments and feelings as opposed to objective statements.
+This needs reviewed with staff both in supervision and training.

 The care records also reflected the multi-professional input into the residents' health and social care needs and were found to be updated regularly to reflect the changing needs of the individual residents.
 Residents and/or their representatives were encouraged and enabled to be involved in the assessment, care planning and review process, where appropriate.
-Care records reviewed were observed to be signed by the resident and / or their representative.
+Care records reviewed were observed to be signed by the resident and/or their representative.

 Discussion with staff confirmed that a person centred approach underpinned practice.
-This was evident from staffs knowledge and understanding of residents' individual needs and prescribed care.
+This was evident from the staff knowledge and understanding of residents' individual needs and prescribed care.